mdalbello/airspace-jekyll/_pages/about.md

 ---
 title: "About"
 permalink: /about/
-layout: post
+layout: pages
 ---

-## Biography
-Cool

-ahah
+I come from...